Thank You, Twinning LLC.

 on neighbors for their daily needs.

-elderly, particularly during the hot summer months
+especially difficult for women, children, and the elderly, particularly during the hot summer months or the rainy season.

-children sometimes missed school to help their
+children sometimes missed school to help their families.

 well report